berfinkavsut/ros-target-frame-detection/README.md

 Memory usage of audio capture: 3 audio files are saved when the audio processing starts and the 4th audio file is saved.
 1 audio file allocates 88.1 KB of space on the disc, which makes 4 x 88.1 KB = 352.4 KB.

 Memory usage of frame capture: 3 audio files correspond to 3 seconds for image frames, and the image frames of the 4th second are being saved.
-1 image frame allocates 212 KB space in the disc, then it makes a maximum 30 x 4 x 212 KB = 24.84 MB.
+1 image frame allocates 212 KB space in the disc, then it makes a maximum of 30 x 4 x 212 KB = 24.84 MB.

 Note: The possible offsets of captured frames and audio files due to hardware delays are ignored, since we did not observe any severe problems during this project.
 When there is any audio/frame capture offset, the start and end times of the time interval can be adjusted by this observed offset time.